Interjurisdictional Support Orders

 (When one person lives outside BC)

-The BC law about reciprocity is the Interjurisdictional Support Orders Act
+law about reciprocity is the Interjurisdictional Support Orders Act

 , which is called 'ISO' for short.
 Each of the reciprocating jurisdictions has very similar ISO laws.
 Using ISO, you can apply for a support order in one of the reciprocating jurisdictions without having to go there.
 You can also apply to change an existing support order.
 A person in one of the reciprocating jurisdictions can do the same thing.
 The person making the application does not usually have to go to court – the respondent (the person in the reciprocating jurisdiction) goes to court to respond to the application.